 Applications will be evaluated by members of the Siskiyou County Cattlemen's and/or Cattlewomen's Associations.
-The Heifer Scholarship Project Coordinator(s) will notify the recipient/applicants by November 28, 2023.
-The Coordinator will also coordinate heifer pick-up.
+The Cattle Scholarship Project Coordinator(s) will notify the recipient/applicants by mid-November, 2024.
+The Coordinator will also coordinate animal pickup.

 Applications can be emailed to Grace Woodmansee, UC Cooperative Extension Advisor, at gwoodmansee@ucanr.edu OR mailed to 1655 S. Main St. Yreka, CA 96097 OR dropped off in person at the 4H office (same address).
 Note: if you will be dropping off an application in person, office hours are Monday through Friday 8:00 AM till 5:00 PM (closed from 12:00 - 1:00 PM for lunch).